meera-ramesh19/teamproject/README.md

 - Create a `.env` file and add the following as `key: value`
   - PORT: 2121 (can be any port example: 3000)
   - DB_STRING: `your database URI`
+  - clientID: `your client secret from microsoft azure`
+  - clientSecret: `your client secret for you application`
+  - CLOUD_NAME: `cloud name from cloudinary`
+  - API_KEY: `api key from cloudinary`
+  - API_SECRET: `api secret from cloudinary`
  ---

  Have fun testing and improving it! 😎